AnmolTomer/ejs_projects/05_Sports_Blog/README.md

 - Create a folder js inside public and main.js inside js folder.
 Include the script in layout.pug.
 Also include the jQuery.js.
 Go to main.js and there we have ajax request of type DELETE.
 - Go to categories.js and write code for delete request using router.delete() and create a function removeCategory in category.js which will be called inside router.delete().
 - With this we have full CRUD functionality for categories.
 Next we add a button to add category on `/manage/categories route`.
 Go to `manage_categories.pug` to do that.

+## 05_08 Articles Model Add Articles

+- Upto this point we were able to manage our categories, we have CRUD functionality and we have backend set for categories.
+Next we do the same thing for articles.
+- First thing we do is in models create article.js to interact with DB for article related functionalities.
+Similar to category.js, just took that and made necessary changes wherever required, structure and functions are almost same.
+- Now we start with create/add article page and route is `/manage/articles/add`, to do this go to manage.js `/articles/add` route is where we will add the functionality to add articles.
+- On add articles page, we would have to select the category of the article which would come from categories collections of the DB.
+We make use of `getCategories` function defined in `category.js` to get those.
+- Copy contents of add_category.pug into add_article.pug and edit it wherever needed as the basic body of form remains the same.
+Refer schema of article.js in models to see what all things you need to get from user.